 Common errors and red flags

-You must watch for common errors and red flags when reviewing an MTC.
+Watch for these common errors and red flags when reviewing an MTC.

 Practical tips for efficient review